 Split Rock Review is an online literary magazine founded in 2012 by Crystal S. Gibbins.
 Its name is inspired from the historic landmark, Split Rock Lighthouse, located on Lake Superior’s north shore.

 While we are proud of our Northwoods roots, SRR provides a venue for writers of any background, in any stage of their careers, to showcase their best work.
-We seek poetry, creative non-fiction, fiction, graphic literature, and comics that explore place and the natural environment, though we welcome any work that finds new meaning in the familiar and inspiration from the stuff of everyday life.
+We aim to publish innovative poetry, creative non-fiction, fiction, graphic literature, and comics that explore place and the natural environment.

 We accept submissions on a rolling basis and publish biannually.
 Please visit our SUBMISSION GUIDELINES for more information on sending us your work.

 To those who heed the call of the woods, kick off your boots and settle in.
 Thanks for your interest in Split Rock Review.

 Crystal is the author of NOW/HERE (Holy Cow!
 Press) and the chapbook SEA/WORDS (Dancing Girl Press).
 Her work has appeared in many journals, such as Prairie Schooner, Hayden's Ferry Review, Minnesota Review, Cincinnati Review, H_NGM_N, and Word For/Word.
 Crystal holds a PhD in English with concentrations in Creative Writing, 20th and 21st Century American Poetry, and North American Environmental Literature from the University of Nebraska.
 She writes and lives on the south shore of Lake Superior in Washburn, Wisconsin.
 Follow her on Twitter @gibbins_crystal

 Michelle Menting, Associate Editor

 Michelle is the author of Leaves Surface Like Skin (Terrapin Books), Residence Time (Dancing Girl Press) and Myth of Solitude (Imaginary Friend Press).
 Her written work has appeared or is forthcoming in The Cimarron Review, The Offing, The Southeast Review, Diagram, PANK, Bellingham Review, Midwestern Gothic, Connotation Press, The MacGuffin, as well as in other places.
 A recipient of scholarships from Sewanee and Bread Loaf writers’ conferences, Michelle earned her MFA at Northern Michigan University and her PhD at the University of Nebraska.
 She currently lives in Maine.

 Whitney Jacobson, Assistant Editor